Balakrishna625/hpa/README.md

 ```

 ## Step-04: Create a Horizontal Pod Autoscaler resource for the "hpa-demo-deployment"
-- This command creates an autoscaler that targets 50 percent CPU utilization for the deployment, with a minimum of one pod and a maximum of ten pods.
+- This hpa creates an autoscaler that targets 50 percent CPU utilization for the deployment, with a minimum of one pod and a maximum of ten pods.
 - When the average CPU load is below 50 percent, the autoscaler tries to reduce the number of pods in the deployment, to a minimum of one.
 - When the load is greater than 50 percent, the autoscaler tries to increase the number of pods in the deployment, up to a maximum of ten
 ```
-# Template
-kubectl autoscale deployment <deployment-name> --cpu-percent=50 --min=1 --max=10

-# Replace
+# creating hpa
-kubectl autoscale deployment hpa-demo-deployment --cpu-percent=50 --min=1 --max=10
+kubectl apply -f hpa.yaml

 # Describe HPA
-kubectl describe hpa/hpa-demo-deployment
+kubectl describe hpa hpa-demo-deployment

 # List HPA
-kubectl get horizontalpodautoscaler.autoscaling/hpa-demo-deployment
+kubectl get hpa
 ```

 ## Step-05: Create the load & Verify how HPA is working